-A broad overview of the standard piano literature from the Romantic and Modern periods.
-Primary teaching tools will be recordings and musical scores.
+An overview of the standard piano literature from the Romantic and Modern periods.
+Primary teaching tools will be lectures, readings, recordings and musical scores.
 The course is suited to the musician and non-musician alike.
 Prerequisite: none.

 287/288 Applied Music (1 or 2)